-Considering the current education climate of early childhood teachers who are unprepared to give education for young refugees, technology may be an enabling tool for them.
+Considering the current education climate of who are unprepared to give education for young refugees, technology may be an enabling tool for them.
 According to the United Nations Education, Scientific, and Cultural Organization (UNESCO), education is the highest priority, and technology is the lifeline to learning.
 Despite the increasing technological exposure in refugee camps, it seems like technology literacy is still an issue for independent learning.
 Given its scalability, leveraging on technology to provide education to refugee children can ease reliance on early childhood teachers.

 Lack of Access to Energy Resources

 About 90 percent of the people in refugee camps are faced with energy poverty with no access to electricity.
 The lack of electricity is one of the most crucial setbacks when it comes to education in refugee camps.
 This translates to refugee students being reliant on sunlight to do learn and do their homework: How is one able to truly learn with studying being limited to when the sun is up?